AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 * This pasta is very tasty.
 * This pasta is not so tasty.

 Consider the above two lines as two text reviews from the single text corpus.
-Unique words in the above sentences are
+Unique words in the above reviews are

 ### Step2- Creating a vocabulary